al4435/Evolutionary-Frequency-Wavenumber-F-K-Spectrum-Estimation/README.md

 at **every point** of a real field $R(x,y,t)$, using Thomson's adaptive multitaper method on a sliding 3-D window.

-The point is to handle fields that are neither homogeneous nor stationary — a storm that intensifies in time and is patchy in space — where a single global spectrum would average away exactly the structure you care about.
+The point is to handle fields that are neither homogeneous nor stationary.

 ```python
 from fkspec import Config, Results, estimate, load_field